vyshnavi-1006/async-http-reverse-proxy/README.md

 - Logs are written to the `logs/` directory when `LOG_DIR=logs` is configured in the `.env` file.
 - Separate loggers are maintained for the proxy server and each backend service.
+- Logs include:
+  - Request IDs
+  - Backend selection
+  - Timeouts and failures
+  - Health state changes
+  - Latency measurements
 - Log rotation is enabled to prevent uncontrolled log file growth.

 ---

 ### Why build this when Nginx / ALB exist?

-- To understand how reverse proxies actually work
+- To understand how reverse proxies work internally
-- To learn async programming in Python
+- To learn async networking with Python
-- To understand load balancing, retries, and failures
+- To implement load balancing, retries, and health checks manually
+- To gain hands-on experience with observability and metrics
+- To understand graceful shutdown and reliability patterns

+---

 ## Configuration